News

 Link successfully copied

-A "For Sale" sign in Washington on May 19, 2025.
+A home for sale in Washington on May 19, 2025.
 (Madalina Vasiliu/The Epoch Times)

 By Naveen Athrappully

-2/15/2026Updated: 2/16/2026
+2/15/2026Updated: 2/18/2026

-“The income needed to buy a home has been declining since November, providing some much-needed relief for U.S. homebuyers.
-Before that, the income needed to afford a home had been rising on a year-over-year basis nearly every month for five years straight, since the pandemic homebuying boom drove up home-sale prices,” the company said.
+“The income needed to buy a home has been declining since November, providing some much-needed relief for U.S. homebuyers,“ the company stated. ”Before that, the income needed to afford a home had been rising on a year-over-year basis nearly every month for five years straight, since the pandemic homebuying boom drove up home-sale prices.”

-The $111,252 per annum income requirement is down from the peak of $122,000 hit in June, according to the brokerage.
+The $111,252 annual income requirement is down from the peak of $122,000 hit in June 2025, according to the brokerage.

-“While housing remains historically expensive, the trajectory is finally starting to reverse, with the door to buying a home opening a bit wider rather than closing tighter,” Chen Zhao, Redfin’s head of economics research, said.
+“While housing remains historically expensive, the trajectory is finally starting to reverse, with the door to buying a home opening a bit wider rather than closing tighter,” Redfin’s head of economics research, Chen Zhao, said.
 “But while affordability is improving, Americans are contending with other obstacles on the road to buying a home, like nerves about layoffs and economic uncertainty.”

 Redfin attributed the improvement in nationwide housing affordability to stable sales prices and falling mortgage rates.
-The median price of a home for sale is $426,747, “just slightly higher than last year.”
+The median price of a home for sale is $426,747—“just slightly higher than last year.”

 Improving Housing Affordability

-Over nine in 10 Americans now see housing affordability as a problem, according to a Feb.
+More than nine in 10 Americans now see housing affordability as a problem, according to a Feb.
 2 report from real estate company Bright MLS.

-The company surveyed more than 3,000 Americans, and found that high mortgage rates and low personal incomes were cited as the main reasons housing affordability has become a concern.
+The company surveyed more than 3,000 Americans, and found that high mortgage rates and low personal incomes were cited as the main reasons that housing affordability has become a concern.

 In a Jan.
-22 statement, the National Association of Home Builders said that it had urged Congress to ease regulatory burdens to improve housing affordability.
+22 statement, the National Association of Home Builders said it had urged Congress to ease regulatory burdens to improve housing affordability.

 “Regulations account for nearly 25 percent of the cost of a single-family home and more than 40 percent of the cost of a typical apartment development,” Hughes said.